With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-- The silver lamprey is often found in the Great Lakes as well as the Mississippi River, Ohio River and their tributaries.
+- Silver Lamprey: The silver lamprey inhabits the Great Lakes and the Mississippi River, Ohio River, and their tributaries.

-How Big Do They Get?
+How Big Do Lampreys Get?

 What Do Lampreys Eat?

 Parasitic lampreys attack and latch onto other fish.
-Using their rows of teeth and tongue they grind into the host and draw out blood and other fluids.
-Fishermen often catch fish with circular holes rasped into them from lamprey attacks, or even fish with Lampreys still attached.
+Using their rows of teeth and tongue, they grind into the host and draw out blood and other fluids.
+Fishermen often catch fish with circular holes rasped into them from lamprey attacks or even fish with Lampreys still attached.

 Should You Fear the Lamprey?